Watchers Council – Dining Hall – Later

 “Giles?”
 Dawn was now leaning over her seat watching him.
 “What’s going on?”

 The sudden, audible footsteps behind him were answer enough.
 He turned and watched as two dozen demons began slowly closing in around the car.
-They appeared to be from varying species – some tall, others short; some covered in coarse fur, others with a thick scaly dermis; all of them had claws.
+They appeared to be from varying species: some tall, others short, some covered in coarse fur, others with a thick scaly dermis.
+All of them had claws.

-"Lock the doors!"
+“Lock the doors!”
 He closed the back hatch and rushed around the side of the vehicle to the passenger door.
 Dawn took the weapons from his arms as he climbed in and slammed the door shut.
-For a moment neither of them moved, just watching as the demons formed a perimeter around the car.
+For a moment, neither of them moved, just watching as the demons formed a perimeter around the car.

 “Giles, the exit is the other way,” Dawn supplied urgently, as she undid her seat belt and swiveled in her seat to watch the demons’ pursuit.
 They disappeared from view as Giles maneuvered the car between two rows of stacked containers that led to the back of the lot.

-"I can't exactly turn around at the moment," he replied, somewhat frustrated.
-"Are there anymore behind us?"
+“I can’t exactly turn around at the moment,” he replied, somewhat frustrated.
+“Are there any more behind us?”
 His eyes darted up to the rearview mirror.

 Glancing back down, Giles saw the cause of Dawn’s frantic call.
 Just ahead of them, a shabbily dressed homeless woman had emerged from inside a large yellow container.

 Giles barely missed the woman as he swerved the wheel.
 The sudden correction sent the car sliding to the right, where it caught the open door of another container just beside the front right headlight.
-The force of the impact killed the SUV's forward momentum, causing it to violently spin around, slamming the driver's side into the container, where it finally stopped.
+The force of the impact killed the SUV’s forward momentum, causing it to violently spin around and slamming the driver’s side into the container, where it finally stopped.

 The last thing Giles saw before the world went black was the empty passenger seat next to him.

-Council SUV – Later (Flashback)
+Council SUV – Later that Night

 Giles groaned into the air bag that he was currently using as a pillow.
 He sucked in a sharp breath as he moved his head, clearly in pain.
 A small trail of dried blood leading from his temple to just below his jaw indicated the source of the pain.